answersengine/documentations/source/advanced_tutorials.rst

      regex: "^(Monday|Tuesday|Wednesday|Thursday|Friday|Saturday|Sunday)$"

 Validates the value of a field using a regular expression.
 For example, you could validate that a value is a phone number or a day of the week like the above example.
+Regex uses case ignore by default.

 ------------